-Investment Grade Bonds are those with a rating of AAA, AA, A and BBB.
-Tools like Yahoo Finance will show you that information for free.
+Investment Grade Bonds are those with a rating of AAA, AA, A, and BBB.
+Again, tools like Yahoo Finance will show you that information for free.

-One thing to be aware of, though, is that these investment options have different lock-in periods, so plan your allocation wisely.
-That way you can make sure you have access to the cash when you need it, without paying any penalty fees.
+However, one thing to be aware of is that these investment options have different lock-in periods, so plan your allocation wisely.
+That way, you can make sure you have access to the cash when you need it, without paying any penalty fees.

 Level 2 of the Wealth Building Pyramid

 Example asset types: Stock ETFs that track main indexes, Quality dividend ETFs, Real Estate

 At this point, you’re saving consistently, even if just small amounts, and you have sorted out your emergency fund and saving pots.
 That’s great, so how should you invest the extra cash that comes in?

 There are a couple of categories worth considering at this stage.
 One is investing in good quality ETFs, and another in Real Estate.

 Real Estate has a big limitation.
 First, you need a significant amount of capital to get started.
 For example, if you want to purchase a house worth $100,000, you need a good downpayment of 10% to 20% to minimize your monthly expenses.
 If you can afford that initial investment, then the rent received should cover your mortgage and leave you enough to put aside for repairs and reinvest.
 At the same time, those renting the property will slowly pay your mortgage, leaving you with a great asset.

 Then, there are ETFs.
 I think there are 2 main categories of ETFs to consider: